 DWI Administrative Hearing Lawyer Montgomery County, MO.
-If you have been arrested for DWI/DUI near Montgomery County, MO, you’re facing more than just criminal charges—you’re also at risk of losing your driver’s license.
-The Missouri Department of Revenue (DOR) initiates an automatic suspension or revocation of your license following a DWI arrest, but you have the right to challenge this action through an administrative hearing.
+A DWI/DUI arrest in Montgomery County, MO doesn’t just mean criminal charges—it also puts your driver’s license at immediate risk.
+The Missouri Department of Revenue (DOR) automatically moves to suspend or revoke your license in Montgomery County, MO, but you have the right to fight back and tell your side of the story through an administrative hearing.

-Time is critical—you have just 15 days from your arrest to request a hearing.
-Don’t delay.
-Protect your driving privileges in Montgomery County, MO and beyond by calling a trusted DWI administrative hearing lawyer at Combs Waterkotte right away.
-Call (314) 900-HELP or contact us online to schedule a confidential consultation and let one of our experienced Montgomery County, MO DWI/DUI defense attorneys build a powerful defense for your case.
+You have only 15 days following your arrest to request this hearing.
+Don’t wait—protect your license by contacting a Montgomery County, MO DWI administrative hearing lawyer at Combs Waterkotte now.
+Call (314) 900-HELP or reach out online to schedule a free, confidential consultation with one of our expert Montgomery County, MO DWI/DUI defense attorneys who can fight for your driving privileges and build a strong defense for your case in Montgomery County, MO.

 Montgomery County, MO DWI Administrative Hearings: What You Need to Know